HuiyingZz/NDDPlus/NDD+.md

 - **Bounty Hunter's Gambeson**

-Not really a good choice but BiS Knockback Resistance.
-Good general defence (better than Phasing without Situational Enchantments on).
+Good general defence (better than Phasing without Situational Enchantments on). +2 KBR is pretty sweet when you get hit while breaking spawners

 - **Emblem of the Last Gift**

-Not recommend unless you want even more *Reflex*.
+Not recommend unless you find yourself still hard to survive therefor need even more *Reflex*.

 ## Leggings: